it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Reporting_Process.md

 ## Outputs

 * Decision (see Decision Types)
+* RABET-V Product Provider Report
-* RABET-V Product (Revision) Report (see Report Template)
+* RABET-V Product Public Report

 ## Workflow

-## Decision Types

-RABET-V produces a decision based on a current range of acceptable maturity scores.
-Scores are divided in the green range, yellow range, and red range for each maturity area.
-Systems with maturity scores in the green ranges receive full approval.
-Systems with some scores in the yellow range receive provisional approvals.
-Items with scores in all yellow or red will be rejected.
-The ranges are published and are subject to change.
-States may opt to publish their own acceptable scores or score ranges.

-### Full Approval

-TBD - Mike

-When approval is given by the RABET-V reviewers, the provider is permitted to deploy their updates.
-It does not mean they have to, or that the customer has given them permission to.
-These deployments may be a website deploy, or a deployment to clients.

-### Provisional Approval

-TBD - Mike
-What are the rules for provisional approval. how long do they have to correct. what happens if scores don't improve, etc.

-### Rejection
-TBD - Mike
+### 1. Review of Product Verification Results and Determination

+An internal review of the Product Verification Results will examine whether the product's verification met its claims.

+The internal review will result in a Verification Status.
+The possible Verification Statuses are Verified, Conditional Verified, and Returned.
+These determinations are published in the Public Portal and may be updated if a Verification Status changes, most commonly when a Conditional Verified product has made adjustments that move it to a Verified status.

+#### Verified

+A Verified status means that the product is likely to perform as described in its Product Goals, and Security Claims in the Expected Usage operating environment.

+#### Conditional Verified

+A Conditional Verified status means that while the product is likely to perform as described in its Product Goals and Security Claims in the Expected Usage operating environment, the RABET-V process identified at least one non-critical issue or deviation.

+With a Conditional Verification, the provider is expected to remediate the issue for a re-verification.
+If no other changes are made to the product, the process for re-verifying is considered part of the same submission and, upon review, can result in the Verification Status being changed to Verified.

+Issues and deviations are detailed in the Product Provider Report.

+#### Returned

+A Returned status means that the product does not perform as described in in its Product Goals and Security Claims.
+It has critical issues or deviations that are unlikely to be addressed through minor fixes.
+The RABET-V process identified at least one critical issue or deviation, severe enough that additional review will require a new submission.

+Issues and deviations are detailed in the Product Provider Report.

+### 2. Product Provider Report Generation

-## Report Template
+#### Report Template

-Pg 1-2.
-RABET-V Results Summary (envisioning tables with scores/level listed for each one of the sub bullets with maybe a trend arrow or previous score included too)
+The RABET-V Results Summary provides scored outcomes for product security capabilities and security architecture maturity and for organizational software development process maturity, organizational security maturity.
+For Revision Submissions, it will include any change from the previous submission.

-Product Security Capability Maturity – measures how capable the system is at providing each of these security services
+Product Security Capability Maturity: the quality of the product's capabilities of the system at providing each of these security services:
 * Authentication
 * Authorization
 * Injection Prevention